-ITD has the capability of providing end-to-end application monitoring for customers that are willing to incur scripting and licensing expenses.
-For all other services, uptime is determined by measuring the availability of a cluster of critical components and/or logon pages.
+NDIT has the capability of providing end-to-end application monitoring for customers that are willing to incur scripting and licensing expenses.
+For all other services, uptime is determined by measuring the availability of critical components and/or logon pages.

-The following assessment shows industry levels of high availability and hours of unplanned downtime.
-It is based upon a white-paper published by Gartner, Inc. on September 26, 2014 (G00268541).
+The following shows industry levels of high availability and hours of unplanned downtime.
 The figures exclude planned downtime, which is agreed to by the customer in advance.
-Service disruptions caused by circumstances out of ITD's control (including deficiencies in vendor/customer software or acts of nature) may also be reported as a separate category.
+Service disruptions caused by circumstances out of NDIT's controls (including deficiencies in vendor/customer software or acts of nature) may also be reported as a separate category.